Reset256/jinx/README.md

 folder will be added to index as well, removed files also removed from index, changed files reindexed completely.
 Reindexation delay is around 15 seconds.

+Customization available via:
-Files are tokenized word by word by default.
-Customization available via adding regex or using your own tokenization algorithm by implementing `Tokenizer.class` interface and passing it to `Indexer.class` constructor.
+- using your own tokenization algorithm by implementing `Tokenizer.class` interface and passing it to `Indexer.class` constructor
+- adding custom regex

+Regular expression tokenization basically splits given file line by line around matches of given pattern.
+If this pattern does not match any subsequence of the line then the resulting token will be the whole line.
+See `Pattern::split` for more details.

+Default pattern is `[^A-Za-z0-9_А-яЁё]`.

 # Use as web app